aspose-total/Aspose.Total-Products/total/en/cpp/conversion/xps-to-pot/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render XPS to POT within C++ Applications" h2="Convert XPS to POT within your C++ Applications without using Microsoft<sup>&reg;</sup> PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+If you are a C++ developer, you may need to integrate XPS to POT conversion feature inside your C++ applications.
+XPS is a fixed document format developed by Microsoft, while POT is a presentation file format used by Microsoft PowerPoint.
+Converting XPS to POT can help you to create presentations from XPS documents.

+<h2>How Aspose.Total helps for XPS to POT Conversion</h2>

+Aspose.Total for C++ is a comprehensive package of all the C++ APIs offered by Aspose.
+It includes APIs for manipulating PDF, Word, Excel, PowerPoint, and other file formats.
+It also includes APIs for manipulating images, barcodes, and other file formats.
+To convert XPS to POT, you can use two APIs from Aspose.Total for C++ package.

+The first API is Aspose.PDF for C++.
+It is a powerful PDF manipulation API that can be used to export XPS to PPTX.
+It also provides features to create, edit, and convert PDF documents.

+The second API is Aspose.Slides for C++.
+It is a powerful presentation manipulation API that can be used to convert PPTX to POT.
+It also provides features to create, edit, and convert presentations.

+Both APIs come under Aspose.Total for C++ package.
+It is a comprehensive package of all the C++ APIs offered by Aspose.
+It includes APIs for manipulating PDF, Word, Excel, PowerPoint, and other file formats.
+It also includes APIs for manipulating images, barcodes, and other file formats.

-Are you a C++ developer looking to add to integrate XPS to POT conversion feature inside your C++ applications?
-You can do it in two simple steps.
-You can export XPS to PPTX by using [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/).
-Secondly, by using [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/), you can convert PPTX to POT.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+By using Aspose.Total for C++, you can easily convert XPS to POT in two simple steps.
+First, you can export XPS to PPTX by using Aspose.PDF for C++.
+Secondly, by using Aspose.Slides for C++, you can convert PPTX to POT.

+Aspose.Total for C++ is a comprehensive package of all the C++ APIs offered by Aspose.
+It provides an easy and efficient way to convert XPS to POT.
+It also provides features to create, edit, and convert documents and presentations.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}